ansh/a3-expo/README.md

 1. Create a Firebase project
 2. Create a web app
 3. Download a config file and copy the contents into `.env`

+#### Sign-in with Apple
+We will be followithing [this guide](https://docs.expo.dev/versions/latest/sdk/apple-authentication/)
+1. Enable Sign-in with Apple in Firebase
+2. Create an Apple Developer account
+3. Make sure you have a `scheme` in `app.json` and follow the setup for the `expo-apple-authentication` package
+4. If using Expo Go, use the `host.exp.Exponent` bundle identifier in Firebase in the Services ID field
+5. If using a standalone app, use the bundle identifier in the `scheme` field in Firebase in the Services ID field
+6. For development, you will be fine, but when publishing the app you need to enable the `Sign in with Apple` capability in Apple Developer website